TDEE Calculator

 Frequently Asked Questions

-What is the difference between BMR and TDEE?
+What's the difference between BMR, RMR, and TDEE?

-How accurate is the TDEE calculation?
+How accurate are the activity multipliers?

-Does TDEE change with age?
+Why does TDEE drop with age?